By ALON BERNSTEIN and TIA GOLDENBERG

-“It was a crazy explosion.
-There is damage everywhere here,” Yosef Haim Gabay, a medic who was at the scene when the first blast occurred, told Israeli Army Radio.
+“It was a crazy explosion,” Yosef Haim Gabay, a medic who was at the scene when the first blast occurred, told Israeli Army Radio.
 “I saw people with wounds bleeding all over the place.”

 While Palestinians have carried out stabbings, car rammings and shootings in recent years, bombing attacks have become very rare since the end of a Palestinian uprising nearly two decades ago.

 The U.S. Embassy in Jerusalem condemned the violence, as did EU Ambassador to Israel Dimiter Tzantchev.

 The Islamic militant Hamas, which rules the Gaza Strip and once carried out suicide bombings against Israelis, praised the perpetrators of the attacks, calling it a heroic operation, but stopped short of claiming responsibility.

 “The occupation is reaping the price of its crimes and aggression against our people,” Hamas spokesman Abd al-Latif al-Qanua said.

 Israel said that in response to the blasts, it was closing two West Bank crossings to Palestinians near the West Bank city of Jenin, a militant stronghold.

 In Jenin late Tuesday, militants entered a hospital and removed the Israeli teen wounded in a car accident.
 The young man, 17, was from Israel’s Druze minority.
 His father, who was in the hospital room with him, said the militants disconnected him from hospital equipment and took him while still alive.
 The Israeli military said the young man was already dead when he was taken.